gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 ### Example: Parity with URDF

-For example, recall the example URDF from the Parent frames in URDF section of the [Pose Frame Semantics: Legacy Behavior tutorial](/tutorials?tut=pose_frame_semantics) that corresponds to the following image in the
+Recall the example URDF from the Parent frames in URDF section of the [Pose Frame Semantics: Legacy Behavior tutorial](/tutorials?tut=pose_frame_semantics) that corresponds to the following image in the
 [URDF documentation](http://wiki.ros.org/urdf/XML/model):